colinta/StrangeCase/README.md

 # cannot assign time to datetime.time.
 DANG.
 ```

 `processors/categories.py` has an explanation of how processors work, and how it was written.
-I made it up as I went along, and ended up adding
+I made it up as I went along, and ended up adding a `Processor` class that extends `Node`,
-a `Processor` class that extends `Node`, and a concept of "populating" the tree after the initial build.
+and a concept of "populating" the tree after the initial build.
 Read more in that file.
-I think
+I
-it's a good system, but I'm open to friendly suggestions.
+think it's a good system, but I'm open to friendly suggestions.

+Last but not least: configurators.
+These are really the work horses of StrangeCase.
+They
+look at YAML front matter, ignore files, set default processors, and so on.
+If you need to
+do the equivalent of a context processor in django, this is where you would do that.

+Every configurator in `config['configurators']` is given the node config.
+If it returns nothing,
+the node is skipped.
+Otherwise, you can modify the config, or create a new one, and return it.

+See `date_from_name` for a good example of modifying the config based on the file name.

 TODO
 ----

 * Placing entries in `**/config.yaml` override parent configs, but i'd like to add a merging syntax to the YAML, as a little DSL.
-* I like to add date prefixes to my file names so that they get sorted in the order I want.
-But I have to manually set the date
-  and name in the front matter, which is annoying.
-Add a "filename parser" that is optional and configurable?
-* And if I'm gonna do that, isn't that just a subset of including front matter and config.yaml?
-Maybe all these tasks can be converted
-  into a nifty new whizbang system.

 LICENSE
 -------